Uber Eats Vs. DoorDash

 1. Which food delivery service pays the most?

-The food delivery service that pays the most are DoorDash and Uber Eats.
+The food delivery services that pay the most are DoorDash and Uber Eats.
 They often offer higher earnings potential through tips and bonuses.

 2. What is the busiest food delivery service?